Choose another writer in this calendar:

 Tunström's novel centers on the characters and the destinies of three

-generations of Nordensson men, who are united by death and sorrow,
+generations of Nordensson men, united by death and sorrow,

 music and fantasy.
-Also Marc Chagall, Selma Lagerlöf, and the Swedish explorer Sven Hedin appear in the story.
+Also Marc Chagall, Selma Lagerlöf, Sunne's most famous author, and the Swedish explorer Sven Hedin, also born in Sunne, appear in the story.

 Juloratorioet opens with an accident, that casts its shadow far in the future.
 Aron Nordensson, a farmer, loses his beloved wife, Solveig – she is due to sing Bach's Christmas music in a church but she falls with her bicycle and dies.
 Through his DX hobby Aron gets in contact with Tessa, who lives in New Zealand.
 They exchange letters and Aron travels to meet her on the other side of the earth.
 Before they see each other, Aron takes his life when he realizes that he is chasing after a dream.
 Tessa waits for Aron without knowing his fate and loses her memory.
 Years later Aron's son Sidner meets Tessa.
 She learns what happened to Aron and regains her own lost past.
 Sidner's son Victor becomes a musician and he returns to Sunne to direct Bach's famous Christmas oratorio.
 The story ends in the soothing words of a choral: "You shepherd folk, be not afeared, / because the angel tells you: / this weak babe / shall be our comfort and joy, / thereto subdue the devil / and bring peace at last."